 "Star Trek Beyond" doesn't have a glorious production history.
 It appears that a first script for the third Abramsverse movie was discarded, purportedly because it was "too Star Trek-y".
 The people in charge of the franchise, notably J.J.
 Abrams and Roberto Orci, took a back seat.
 Justin Lin, so far known for "The Fast and the Furious", was hired to direct the movie, while Simon Pegg and Doug Jung hurried to develop a completely new screenplay.
 This all sounded rather dissuasive, especially for long-time fans.
 The overkill of action and the music choice in the "Beastie Boys" trailer released in late 2015 only corroborated a common notion among fans that "Beyond" was going in the wrong direction.
-To some extent Simon Pegg and Justin Lin, both self-confessed fans of Star Trek, could appease the fans base.
+To some extent Simon Pegg and Justin Lin, both self-confessed fans of Star Trek, could appease the fan base.
 And the later trailers showed that there may be indeed more Star Trek in "Beyond" than previously expected.

 The world premiere of "Beyond" was in Sydney, Australia, on July 7, 2016.
 And the reactions were almost overwhelmingly positive.
 And so I raised my expectations a bit when I went to the advance premiere of the film on July 20.
 I was somewhat disappointed to see that only a third of the seats was occupied but I enjoyed watching the movie in a relatively silent "home cinema-like" environment so I may have caught more of the countless in-jokes.
 And when I write "enjoyed", I mean just that.
 "Beyond" may not be quite the best Abramsverse movie.
-But it is the perhaps most pleasant to watch among the new movies because it refrains from repeating some of the mistakes of its two predecessors.
+But it is the perhaps most pleasant to watch among the new movies because it refrains from repeating a few of the mistakes of its two predecessors.

 Premise & story